janiluuk/L4D2_DLR/README.md

 - Sourcemod 11 compatible
 - Rewrite for internal variable structure, variable naming and functionality.
 - Plugin support, adding new features should be a matter of including the plugin and adding hook to it
-- Soldier has faster moving speed and takes less damage. configurable.
+- Soldier has faster moving speed and takes less damage.
+Also by default melee penalty is off.
+Configurable.
 - Soldier can order airstrikes.
 (Requires F18_Airstrike plugin)
 - Athlete has faster moving speed and a parachute. configurable.
 - Commando reload rate actually works now
-- Commando damage modifiers are configurable per weapon, default one is used for rest
+- Commando damage modifiers are configurable per weapon, default one is used for rest.
 - Medic has more options to spawn.
 Has faster healing and revival times.
 - Includes modifiers for adrenaline/pills/revive/heal durations in the config. disable with "talents_health_modifiers_enabled"
 - Announcement to other players when healing spot is active.
 - Players get notified when theyre being healed.
+- Players healed by medic have special glow
 - Default health for players without class configurable.
 Menu does not spam you if you don't choose a class.
 - Engineer spawns ready-to-use upgrade packs instead of deployable boxes.
 - Engineer now spawns 2 different types of turrets.
 8 different ammo types for various situations.
 (Requires plugin from https://github.com/janiluuk/L4D2_Machine)